Protection of Military Remains Act 1986: Protection of aircraft

 During the 1970s, there was a rapid growth in excavation of the crash sites of military aircraft.
 These were sometimes carried out by interested amateur souvenir hunters, and sometimes by more serious prospectors of valuable military artefacts.
 The rights and wrongs of this activity was confused by conflicting statements from the Ministry of Defence, who, in 1973 stated that they had abandoned all claim to crashed planes and that any of official interest had been recovered.
-Later on they reversed this position, claiming Crown title of both RAF and German wrecks and stating that any excavation required official permission, issuing guidelines and threatening that excavation without such permission was illegal interference with Crown Property.
-Excavations continued, however, and several incidents involving the discovery of human remains and live ordnance (along with concerns about divers and shipwrecks) led to the passing of the Protection of Military Remains Act in 1986.
+Later on they reversed this position, claiming Crown title of both RAF and German wrecks and stating that any excavation required official permission, issuing guidelines and threatening that excavation without such permission was illegal interference with Crown property.
+Excavations continued, however, and several incidents involving the discovery of human remains and live ordnance (along with concerns about divers and shipwrecks) led to the passing of the Protection of Military Remains Act 1986.

 Since the passing of the Act, investigators have been able to obtain licences to excavate subject to a number of conditions.
 The applicant must have thoroughly researched the crash and be able to identify the aircraft and the fate of the crew.
 This research becomes the property of the Ministry of Defence.
 The landowner of the site of the crash must have given permission.
 Special conditions may be imposed by local councils or heritage agencies.
 Following excavation, all material recovered must be identified to the Ministry of Defence.
 Personal property of the aircrew is likely to be returned to next of kin, and military artefacts of historical interest are likely to be placed in the care of the Royal Air Force Museum, but the licensee may apply for ownership of other material.
 Licences cannot be issued for sites where there is likely to be unexploded ordnance, and Ministry of Defence policy is not to issue licences where human remains are likely to be found.
 The Ministry of Defence reserves the right to witness all excavations.

-A large number of aircraft were lost in the sea off the South and East Coasts of England during the Second World War.
+A large number of aircraft were lost in the sea off the south and east coasts of England during the Second World War.
 These areas are commercially important for marine aggregates.
 Since the aircraft are protected under this Act, the discovery of aircraft remains during aggregate dredging means that dredging must stop and an exclusion zone around the position of the wreck established.
 The disturbance of wrecks by dredging is also of concern for potential disturbance of human remains and because of damage to an important historical resource.
 A project undertaken in 2007–2008 by Wessex Archaeology, funded under the Aggregates Levy Sustainability Fund managed by English Heritage, looked at the potential of the historical resource of such wrecks and also for issuing guidance to the aggregates industry to manage the impact of finding remains.